 Human papillomavirus (HPV) is one of the most common sexually transmitted diseases (STDs).
 HPV is the virus that causes genital warts.

-In addition to causing genital warts, an HPV infection can mean trouble for both girls and guys:
+Besides causing genital warts, an HPV infection can mean trouble for both girls and guys:

 Both girls and guys can get HPV from sexual contact, including vaginal, oral, and anal sex.
 Most people infected with HPV don't know they have it because they don't notice any signs or problems.
 People do not always develop genital warts, but the virus is still in their system and it could be causing damage.
 This means that people with HPV can pass the infection to others without knowing it.